Source: California Invasive Plant Council

 A Pesticide Information Project of Cooperative Extension Offices of Cornell University, Michigan State University, Oregon State University, and University of California at Davis.
 Major support and funding was provided by the USDA/Extension Service/National Agricultural Pesticide Impact Assessment Program.

 Control of invasive species is one of the most significant land management issues facing national parks.
-This page contains information about Exotic Plant Management Teams working in parks around the country as well as a link to the Aliens in Your Neighborhood curriculum for middle-school students.
+This page contains information about the Invasive and Non-Native Species program in our national parks.

 Activities to prevent and control invasive plant and animal species that severely impact the lands and waters of the United States, including resources managed within the National Wildlife Refuge System, have become a priority for the U.S. Fish and Wildlife Service as we expand our efforts to conserve and protect our nation's native fish and wildlife habitats.